 10.1 The Trust is firmly committed to equal opportunities and believes that every employee has the right to work in a safe environment without the fear of discrimination, harassment or abuse.
 The Trust will not tolerate or condone harassment or bullying in any form.
-Any claims of Bullying and/or Harassment will be dealt with under the Bullying and Harassment Policy.
+Any claims of Bullying and/or Harassment will be dealt with under the Bullying and Harassment Policy (on staff shared area).